New Orleans Pecan Praline Cookies with Salted Caramel

 Balls of cookie dough, enriched with praline, are placed evenly on a parchment-lined baking sheet, ready to be baked.
 The sheet rests on a white wooden surface.

-4. Roll the dough into balls and set on baking sheet.
+5. Roll into balls and place on a parchment-lined baking sheet.

 • Don't overbake the cookies.
 Bake until the edges are just set, but the center is still a bit doughy.
 As they cool on the baking sheet, they will continue to bake.